 I live next to a stream that comes down the mountain and empties into the lake across the street.
 We have a garden along the bank and every season is just so beautiful there.

 This is a picture of my bleeding hearts in my garden.
 A neighbor of mine let me dig them and other nice perennials up from her yard because she didn't want to deal with all of the flowers and plants in her yard.
-All I can say is I'll be more than happy to deal with them.
-This is my 3rd spring with all of her plants and it gets better every year.

 I couldn't resist showing off my lovely bleeding heart this spring - it has been loaded with blooms!